DAFB ALS class 20E goes virtual

+DOVER AIR FORCE BASE, Del. – Airmen are required to attend Airman Leadership School to prepare themselves to become future leaders, supporting the employment of air, space and cyberspace power.
+It is the first level of the Enlisted Professional Military Education continuum.

-An Airman Leadership School class at Dover Air Force Base, Delaware, participates virtually in a discussion May 29, 2020.
-ALS Class 20E has gone virtual in light of COVID-19, per guidance from Air University’s Barnes Center for Enlisted Education.
-(Courtesy Photo)
+To minimize the delay of creating those future leaders, the ALS at Dover Air Force Base, Delaware, starts off with class 20E going virtual in light of COVID-19, per guidance from Air University’s Barnes Center for Enlisted Education.

+“Attending ALS is a requirement to put on staff sergeant, and there is a need to develop those future leaders in the Air Force,” said Master Sgt.
+Victor Carmona, 436th Force Support Squadron Airman Leadership School commandant.
+“Going virtual allows us to continue that mission and meet Dover’s requirement without any delay.”

+Since online-only classes are out of the norm for ALS, the instructors had to prepare for any possible obstacles.

 |Date Taken: